myroslavarm/bachelor_thesis/chapters overview.md

 6. **Evaluation**

-   *not started yet*; ideas:
+   *half done, needs feedback*; existing sections:

-   - 6.1 overview of evaluation strategies and why it's important
+   - 6.1 Evaluation Overview
-   - 6.2 description of the evaluation approach we are using
+   - 6.2 Challenges in Evaluating Completion
-   - 6.3 description of the experiment
+   - 6.3 The Experiment Itself
-   - 6.4 results
+- 6.4 Results

 7. **Conclusion**

    *not started yet, will be done when other chapters (besides introduction) are fully completed*